Ammar-Hussain1/SOCIAL-NETWORKING-APP/README.md

 # SOCIAL NETWORKING APP

-This is a Social Networking app similar to Facebook and Instagram but the Posts can be text based only along with features like adding activity and sharing a memory created in C++ using QT framework.
+This is a GUI based Social Networking app similar to Facebook and Instagram but the Posts can be text based only along with features like adding activity and sharing a memory created in C++ using QT framework.
 In this Application you can add friends follow pages and create posts add comments and like other users' posts.

 ## FEATURES